Ephesians

 v10.
 Added to right doing there is right thinking.
 Paul encourages his readers to work out what is "acceptable" (better than "pleasing") to God.

 v11.
-Keep clear of evil and expose it.
+Keep clear of evil, letting the Word of God expose it.
 Let us set our face against the works of darkness.

 v12.
 It is even difficult to speak of such shameful things openly.

-v13-14a.
-Once such deeds, practiced in secret within the congregation, are exposed by the truth of Christ, they become "illumined", NEB (better than "visible").
-There is a sense where evil within the life of God's people is healed, enlightened, its darkness swept away, through the power of God's Word.
-"Light is capable of 'showing up' everything for what it really is.
+v13.
+Once such deeds are illuminated by God's Word, particularly within a congregational setting, then they are seen for what they are.
+Yet, not only is the light "capable of 'showing up' everything for what it really is.
 It is even possible (after all, it happened with you!) for light to turn the thing it shines upon into light also", J.B.
 Phillips.
 The light of Christ's Word has the power to renew.

-v14b.
-Paul's rough quotation of Isaiah 60:1 serves to remind his readers that as believers they have risen to new life in Christ, they are "illumined".
-The ethical implication is: be what you are.
+v14.
+Paul's rough quotation of Isaiah 60:1 serves to remind his readers that as believers they have risen to new life in Christ, they are "illumined", and therefore they should be what they are.

 Although we are primarily responsible for our own actions before God, there is a sense where the community of believers is bound to take responsibility for the sexual behavior of fellowship members.
 So, when Paul writes to the Ephesian churches, he takes time to teach them about sexual immorality.
 We should take time to note his words.